juanpprieto/hydrogen-partytown-gtm/README.md

-# Hydrogen template: Hello World
+# Hydrogen template: Hello World + Partytown + GTM

 Hydrogen is Shopify’s stack for headless commerce.
 Hydrogen is designed to dovetail with [Remix](https://remix.run/), Shopify’s full stack web framework.
 This template contains a **minimal setup** of components, queries and tooling to get started with Hydrogen.

+[Partytown](https://partytown.builder.io/) - Run Third-Party Scripts From A Web Worker

+[GTM](https://tagmanager.google.com/) - Google Analytics lets you measure your advertising ROI as well as track your Flash, video, and social networking sites and applications

 [Check out Hydrogen docs](https://shopify.dev/custom-storefronts/hydrogen) [Get familiar with Remix](https://remix.run/docs/en/v1)